Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 In March 2018, we went to Japan to visit our suppliers: one of the most memorable trips of my life (same for Geoffrey!).

-It was an opportunity to discover a phenomenal quantity of fabrics, each more authentic than the last, textured just as we like.
-This is the famous philosophy of wabi-sabi very extensively detailed in our columns.
+It was an opportunity to discover a phenomenal quantity of fabrics, each more authentic than the last, textured as we like.
+This is the famous philosophy of wabi-sabi, very widely detailed in our columns.

-And obviously, when we came back to France, we had a lot of ideas in mind.
-More than ever we wanted you to discover the incredible richness of Japanese fabrics.
+And of course, when we came back to France, we had a lot of ideas in mind.
+More than ever, we wanted to make you discover the incredible richness of Japanese fabrics.

 So two years later, here are three garments made from Japanese fabrics, based on travel, ancient know-how, and human encounters.

-Our overshirt in Japanese fabric and Polartec Alpha® insulation
+Our overshirt made from Japanese fabric and Polartec Alpha® insulation

-A strong, subtle piece.
+A strong piece with subtlety.
 BonneGueule overshirt, BonneGueule jeans, Visvim boots.

-It was time to break out our first overshirt.
+It was time to release our first overshirt.

-A casual wardrobe essential, practical for layering, and therefore creating relief in your outfits.
+A must-have for any casual wardrobe, practical for layering and creating relief in your outfits.

-But the design wasn't easy: we absolutely wanted a fabric with a "wow effect" , out of the question of releasing a piece with nothing to say.
+But the design was not easy: we absolutely wanted a fabric with a "wow effect" , out of the question to release a piece with nothing to say.

 So we found a tone-on-tone camo pattern .
-He comes from the venerable house Shibaya .
+It comes from the venerable Shibaya house .

-It’s a pretty palette of colors that unfolds on this fabric.
+It's a lovely palette of colours that unfolds on this fabric.

-Surprising thing: camo does not have as marked a military dimension in Japan as in Europe.
+Surprisingly, camo does not have as strong a military dimension in Japan as it does in Europe.

 It rather evokes vintage, old military pieces, surplus nuggets.
 In short, an "archive" and timeless dimension.